Mukthar-am/parking_lot/README.md

 maven-3 (Build environment)

-## Getting started / installation instructions
 ### Build and execution made simple
-Check out the project and run the below command.

 Command to find help

     ./parking_lot.sh -help

-Command to find help
+Command build and execution in one go

     ./parking_lot.sh file_inputs.txt

+## Getting started / installation instructions
+Check out the project and run the below command.
 1. Check out/clone the project locally.
 2. Navigate to bin director for automated build and installation, where the build_and_install.sh script is.